shranjal02/Atlan-Task/README.md

 # Project Overview:
 The project is a simple web-based application built using React.
 It allows users to input SQL queries, view the results of dummy queries, and toggle between different predefined queries.
 The application doesn't have a real backend or actual data; instead, it uses mock data and dummy queries for demonstration purposes.

-This project is a web-based SQL query application built using React.

 ◉ When the application loads, users are presented with the heading "SQL Query Application," a textarea to input SQL queries, and buttons to select predefined queries.

 ◉ Users can type or paste their SQL queries into the textarea provided by the QueryInput component.